01 About the Program

 Am I guaranteed a teaching role if I receive a conditional offer?

-While we make every effort to secure a suitable placement for you, we can’t guarantee a placement – it is dependent on the workforce needs of our partner schools and the flexibility of your location preferences.
+While we make every effort to find a suitable placement for you, we can’t guarantee a placement – it depends on the workforce needs of our partner schools and the flexibility of your location preferences.

 I don’t have a Bachelor’s degree but I have career experience.
 Can I still apply?